radio-alice/ipfs-image-uploader/README.md

 ## Instructions

+First, start off by forking this repository, and cloning it locally.

 A user using this program should be able to do the following things:

 - Upload one or more image files and store them on IPFS.